lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

 ## Async directives

-The previous example directives are synchronous: they return values synchronously to their `render()`/`update()` lifecycle, so their results are written to the DOM during the component's `update()` callback.
+The previous example directives are synchronous: they return values synchronously from their `render()`/`update()` lifecycle callbacks, so their results are written to the DOM during the component's `update()` callback.

 Sometimes, you want a directive to be able to update the DOM asynchronously—for example, if it depends on an asynchronous event like a network request.